Bouncing to coalescence transition for droplet impact onto moving liquid pools: Experimental methods

 \subsection{Experimental setup}

 A rendering of the experimental setup is shown in Figure \ref{fig:Fig1}(b).
 Droplets of silicone oil are generated from a piezoelectric droplet-on-demand generator \citep{harris2015low,ionkin2018note} and impact a fluid bath of the same fluid.
 The working fluids are silicone oil (Clearco Products) with kinematic viscosities $\nu = \mu/\rho=$ 2, 20, and 50 cSt.
 These fluids correspond (respectively) to densities of $\rho=0.873$, 0.949, 0.960 g/cm$^3$ and surface tension coefficients of $\sigma=18.7$, 20.6, and 20.8 dynes/cm, as provided by the manufacturer datasheet.
 The latest version of the generator, and the one employed for this work, is documented at \url{https://github.com/harrislab-brown/DropGen}.
-Interchangeable nozzles allow for control of the droplet radius \-- commercial 3D-printer nozzles of outlet diameter $0.3, 0.5$ and $1.0$ mm are used in the present work, resulting in droplet sizes ranging from $R=0.2-0.4$ mm.
+Interchangeable nozzles allow for control of the droplet radius \-- commercial 3D-printer nozzles of outlet diameter $0.3, 0.5$ and $1.0$ mm are used in the present work, resulting in droplet sizes ranging from $R=0.17-0.44$ mm.
+Smaller droplets ($R\approx0.1$ mm) were successfully produced with a $0.2$ mm diameter nozzle, however the BC transition velocity could not be exceeded with gravity alone, and were only ever observed to bounce at their limiting terminal velocity.
+Apart from very small droplets ($R \lesssim 100$ $\mu$m), the BC transition has been documented to be largely insensitive to the droplet radius \citep{schotland1960experimental,pan2007dynamics,lewin2024liquid}.
 The fluid and droplet sizes used correspond to Bond numbers ($Bo=\rho g R^2/\sigma$) ranging from 0.01 to 0.09 and Ohnesorge numbers ($Oh=\mu/\sqrt{\rho \sigma R}$) ranging from 0.02 to 0.5, suggesting that gravity and viscosity play a secondary role with the dynamics dominated by inertia and capillarity \citep{alventosa2023inertio}.
 The droplet generator head is mounted on a vertically oriented motorized translation stage controlled by a stepper motor that allows for vertical displacement of the generator (with resolution of 1280 steps per mm) in order to vary the droplet impact velocity, and therein the Weber number.